Ida Winstead on finding ideal web design clients

 I started my web design business while still in college.
 I was doing a full-time masters degree, working as a Graduate Assistant 20 hours a week for my department, running a travel blog and I started my web design business in this time too.

-If I had client projects running long and then start overlapping with other client projects alongside my job for my college and all the work that went along with my classes, I’d be in a real situation.
+If I had client projects running long and then start overlapping with other client projects alongside my job for my college and all the work that went along with my classes, I’d quickly find myself in a real sticky situation.

 So I decided to define my projects by timeline.
 I took on one client at a time, and did their full site from scratch > launch in 2 weeks.

 When I graduated and wandered out into the real world, I really loved my 2 week process and had no intentions of changing it.